crowdbotics/modules/modules/blackbaud-sky/backend/modules/blackbaud-sky/blackbaud_sky/README.md

 3. Ability to retrieve the list of events.
 4. Ability to retrieve the list of consent channels.
 5. Ability to retrieve the list of constituents list.
+6. Ability to retrieve the details of event.
+7. Ability to retrieve the list of participants of specific event.

 ## BLACKBAUD Setup